DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 <br>

 Elven hidden village.
-It was place where foreign gods were living and the only thing that was known about it is that it is not present on mankind maps.
+It was place where sidhes were living and the only thing that was known about it is that it is not present on mankind maps.
 In short it was [unexplored region] for humans.

 "It is first time for humans entering this village.